Welcome to the APPAM Policy Council!

-We will have an orientation call with all new Policy Council members, Maria Cancian, APPAM President, Sherry Glied, APPAM President Elect and Tara Sheehan, APPAM Executive Director.
-The purpose of this call is to discuss:
+We will have an orientation meeting with all new Policy Council members, Tara Sheehan, APPAM Executive Director, Samantha Oliver Thomason, APPAM Deputy Executive Director and Don Moynihan, APPAM President.
+The purpose of this meeting is to discuss:

 - Policy Council member expectations, including attendance requirements, committee participation and participation in Board Meetings